RustRunner/PocketStream/README.md

 # PocketStream

-Android app that facilitates direct ethernet connections to IP cameras.
-Manages live view, screenshots, recordings, and RTSP re-streaming over WiFi or Cellular — all from the phone.
+Android app that enables direct ethernet connections to IP cameras.
+Manages UDP live view, screenshots, recordings, and RTSP re-streaming over WiFi or Cellular — all from the phone.

 ## Features

-- **Ethernet Tethering** — Connects to IP cameras via USB/ethernet tethering with automatic network discovery
+- **Ethernet Tethering** — Connects to IP cameras via ethernet tethering with automatic network discovery
 - **Live View** — Real-time UDP video streaming powered by LibVLC with fullscreen landscape mode
 - **Screenshots & Recording** — Capture stills or record video directly from the live stream
 - **Camera Config** — Launch the camera's web interface for settings from within the app